Last Updated on 13th January 2020 by Sophie Nadeau

-City of Love and City of Light, there is no better time to visit Paris than in the spring.
+As the City of Love and the City of Light, there is no better time to visit Paris than in the spring.
 The crowds are fewer and the days are longer, giving you ample time to explore the French capital.
-Some of the best things to do in Paris during the springtime include searching for cherry blossoms and visiting one of Île de France’s many châteaux without the crowds which inevitably flock to the structures come the summer months.
+Some of the best things to do in Paris during the springtime include searching for cherry blossoms and enjoying French coffee culture.

 Located in the heart of Provence, under a mighty mountain by the name of Montagne Sainte-Victoire, Aix-en-Provence is the perfect escape from the sometimes dreary weather of Northern France in the spring months.
-Instead, the weather is much warmer, and with it comes the opportunity to embark on plenty of lengthy coastal walks.
+Instead, in the south, the weather is much warmer, and with it comes the opportunity to embark on plenty of lengthy coastal walks.

 Read more: How to spend seven perfect days in Provence.

 Nevertheless, Metz is located just half an hour from the tiny country of Luxembourg and can also be easily be combined with visits to Germany or Switzerland.
 Highlights of Metz include visiting the vast cathedral (one of the largest in all of France), several festivals held at various points throughout the year, and the city’s many museums.

 If you’re a fan of French history, stunning architecture, and all of the castles, then you simply must head to the Loire Valley, which can even be visited as a day trip from Paris if you’re running short on time!
 Home to countless castles and palatial family homes, the best time to visit the many châteaux of the Loire is when spring is in the air.

 Read more: Loire Valley Road Trip!

-Mont Saint Michel
+#5 Mont Saint Michel, Normandy

 The conically shaped tidal island of Mont Saint Michel has been inhabited since time immemorial and is now the site of a breathtakingly beautiful abbey.
-First built during the middle ages for an order of monks (the same brothers who constructed Cornwall’s Saint Michael’s Mount), today the ecclesiastical building is one of the most recognisable buildings in France.
-While the weather is never guaranteed to be good in Normandy, even during the summer months, visit during the spring and you’ll get much more of the place to yourself!
+First built during the middle ages for an order of monks (the same brothers who constructed Cornwall’s Saint Michael’s Mount), the history of the island stretches back for centuries.

 Read more: How to spend three days in Normandy.

-You may well recognise the name of the walled city from the Pulitzer Prize winning novel, ‘All the Light We Cannot See‘ (a book about France I highly recommend reading if you haven’t done so already).
+You may well recognise the name of the walled city from the Pulitzer Prize-winning novel, ‘All the Light We Cannot See‘ (a book about France I highly recommend reading if you haven’t done so already).
 Inhabitants of the walled city of Saint-Malo refer to themselves as ‘Malouins’ and the city has a long history of connections with seafaring pirates and privateers.